AI PharmCare

 See a doctor if…

-- You develop a rash, hives, or persistent itching after using a new product.
+• A rash, hives, or signs of an allergic reaction after using a new product.

 Sources